RealismusModding/realismusmodding.github.io/mods/seasons19/manual/modding/maps/objects.md

  - class name: `modOnCreate.SeasonAdmirer`
  - attributes:
    - mask (integer, default is 0)
+   - collisionMask (integer, default is the objects actual collisionMask)

 The mask values are as follows:
  - Spring: 1